Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Quark and Gluon Helicity Distributions and Structure Function at Small

 We see that to obtain the $g_1$ structure function, we need to find the polarization-dependent part of the $\gamma^* + p$ scattering cross section, $\sigma^{\gamma^* p}$, with the transversely polarized photon.
 Working in the dipole picture of DIS, appropriate at small $x$, we write (cf. \cite{Kovchegov:2012mbw}), keeping in mind the eikonal and sub-eikonal terms,

 where the light-cone wave function of a transversely polarized virtual photon in the conventions of \cite{Kovchegov:2012mbw} is

 Equation \eqref{g1_1} is illustrated in \fig{FIG:g1}.
 For each quark flavor $f$, $m_f$ is the quark mass, $Z_f$ is the fractional charge of the quark, and $a^2_f = z(1-z)Q^2 + m^2_f$ with $z$ the fraction of the photon's light-cone ($-$) momentum carried by the quark or by the antiquark, as labeled in the diagrams in \fig{FIG:g1}.
+The overall minus sign in \eq{g1_1} reflects the sign difference between the real part of (the interaction term in) the $S$-matrix and the imaginary part of the forward scattering amplitude.

 The light-cone wave function in \eq{Qtog3a} is defined in such a way that the quark is located at ${\un x}_1$ in the transverse plane, while the anti-quark is at ${\un x}_{0}$.
 As before, ${\un x}_{ij} = {\un x}_i - {\un x}_j$ with $x_{ij} = |{\un x}_{ij}|$.
 The dipole sizes before and after scattering on the shock wave in \eq{g1_1} are $x_{10}$ and $x_{1'0}$, respectively.
 In \eq{Qtog3a}, the quark and the anti-quark carry polarizations $\sigma$ and $\sigma'$, respectively, while the photon carries polarization $\lambda$.